Bible Across America recommends this article:

 The Indians were exterminated (about five million); Blacks were not only enslaved, but treated like animals.
 As a result of American slavery, about 40 million of individuals were exterminated in Africa.

 The bombing of civilians during World War II killed three million people in Europe and Japan.
 They then provoked the deaths of a million German prisoners of war, out of a total of three million.
 Always with the bombing, they wiped out four million people in Korea and probably six million people in Vietnam, Laos and Cambodia.
+Follow this link for more current news about religion.

 The total of these victims, as mentioned above, is to be assessed around 30 million.